Reimagining Leadership Together Globally

 To illustrate charisma using, we look at the Russian invasion of Ukraine and evaluate the impact the charisma of these world leaders is likely to have on the war.

 Before analyzing Presidents Zelensky and Putin, we want to ground the conversation in some data, according to a paper published in December 2021 in Management Science, “Just Words?
 Just Speeches?”
-On the Economic Value of Charismatic Leadership by John Antonakis, Giovanna d’Adda, Roberto A. Weber, Christian Zehnder, “In the field experiment, we find that workers who are given a charismatic speech increase their output by about 17% relative to workers who listen to a standard speech.
+In the Economic Value of Charismatic Leadership by John Antonakis, Giovanna d’Adda, Roberto A. Weber, and Christian Zehnder, “In the field experiment, we find that workers who are given a charismatic speech increase their output by about 17% relative to workers who listen to a standard speech.
 This effect is statistically significant and comparable in size to the positive effect of high-powered financial incentives.
 We then investigate the effect of charisma in a series of laboratory experiments in which subjects are exposed to motivational speeches before playing a repeated public goods game.
-Our results reveal that a higher number of charismatic elements in the speech can increase public good contributions by up to 19%.
+Our results reveal that more charismatic elements in the speech can increase public good contributions by up to 19%.
 However, we also find that the effectiveness of charisma varies and appears to depend on the social context in which the speech is delivered.”

 With this research as the foundation for our blog, we explore Professor John Antonakis’ evaluation of Presidents Zelensky and Putin.
 John evaluated both leaders’ charism by considering the words they used in recent speeches and their behavior and visual images during the speeches.
 President Zelensky scored as a significantly more charismatic leader when looking at the language he selected.